-Not included – Alcohol, which may purchased on the Journey
+Not included – Alcohol, which may be purchased on the Journey

 How physical is the trip?

 The trip can be adjusted to suit your fitness and inclination.
-Sections can be shortened, or for instance you can substitute the helibike for easy cycling on the Great Taste Trail.
+Sections can be shortened, or you can substitute the helibike for easy cycling on Tasman’s Great Taste Trail.
 Because this is a private trip, the pace is up to you and your group.
 Individual sections can also be made harder or longer if that’s your preference.

 The trip is well within the reach of anybody with moderate fitness.

 The helibike takes around 2-3 hours from the time we collect you, to the time you reach the yacht marina.

 Sailing to Anchorage takes about an hour, or longer if we can enjoy an extended sail.
 The sea kayaking takes about 4 hours, and the helicopter trip is around 1 1/2 hours before you begin walking on the Heaphy Track.
 The walking section is 16 kilometres and takes around 5 – 6 hours.

 What happens if we have a family or group member who doesn’t wish to do each section (particularly the active sections) but wants to be part of the trip?